 It has been a while since our last update, and we have much to tell.

-After declaring our appeal “moot” without citing their authority to do so, and not responding with either the information we asked for or a reason for denying it, DCAS did send some documents, including the Requests for Proposals (RFPs) for conservation services, and construction of the custom armature for the statue’s transport.
+After declaring the appeal “moot” without citing their authority to do so, and not responding with either the information we asked for or a reason for denying it, DCAS did send some documents, including the Requests for Proposals (RFPs) for conservation services, and construction of the custom armature for the statue’s transport.
 The first of these (PDF 8.4MB) fell to Krellick Conservation based out of Pennsylvania, for $49,464.
 (So much for Helen Marshall’s “Keep it in Queens.”)
 The second (PDF 5.4MB) went to SurroundArt in Brooklyn for $49,801.
 These amounts are listed on the cover pages.
 As of this time, we believe that both companies are qualified contractors with the city operating in good faith.
 (Green-Wood itself also covered about $165,000 for the rigging, crane, and transport of the statue.)

 However, the RFPs were released on October 18th, 2012 and October 19th, 2012 respectively, with a due date of October 26th, 2012 for both.
 (Pages 28 and 20 respectively.)
 Most RFP submission deadlines are designated 3-4 weeks after release – even for office services, let alone heavy construction.
 At the time of this posting, every other RFP at DCAS falls into the 3-4 week range, not 7 or 8 days.
 This hasty turnaround time is not only virtually unparalleled in the RFP procedure, and not only unusual for DCAS, but it is potentially against the law.
 The City Charter states in chapter 13 § 312 (8) b.1., as well as § 325 a., and potentially elsewhere, that the Procurement Policy Board (PPB) sets the policies and procedures for competitive sealed bidding.
 The rules of the PPB in Section 3-03 (d) Public notice.
 1. Notice of solicitation i.
 Distribution, state that publicly accessible notification must be given twenty (20) days prior to the due date.

 Let the reader be clear: DCAS cannot arbitrarily set its own time line for releasing and closing RFPs, nor can it decide on how or when it will comply with the state’s Freedom of Information Law.
 As a city agency, it is bound to the statutes in the City Charter when issuing contracts under RFP.
 As an agency of a NY state county, it must comply with state regulations, and supply information requested under FOIL within the proper time frame, or cite why such information is exempt.
 Upon failing to respond to the initial request and receiving an appeal, it must answer the appeal.
-In our initial request, and in the appeal, we asked very clearly for all records of communications, in either direction, between DCAS or any City agency other than DCAS, and Green-Wood Cemetery or any contractor firm considered to provide services (whether contracted or not), that pertain in any way to the attempt to relocate Triumph of Civic Virtue.
+The initial request and the appeal asked very clearly for all records of communications, in either direction, between DCAS or any City agency other than DCAS, and Green-Wood Cemetery or any contractor firm considered to provide services (whether contracted or not), that pertain in any way to the attempt to relocate Triumph of Civic Virtue.
 DCAS did not provide this, or cite any justification for why they would be exempt to.
 That is a FOIL violation.

-We informed DCAS in a follow-up letter meant to avoid litigation that the records turned over were insufficient to satisfy our request, which was for all communications, not just some finalized bids.
+DCAS was informed in a follow-up letter meant to avoid litigation that the records turned over were insufficient to satisfy our request, which was for all communications, not just some finalized bids.
 DCAS then responded with a copy of the contract (PDF 3.6MB) struck on September 28th, 2012 between the Design Commission and Green-Wood formalizing the long-term loan, and stipulations related to their handling of the statue.
 Apparently, the statue’s fate was apparently decided even before this website went live, before the RFPs were released, and no one at DCAS would speak candidly until petitioned to turn over some records months after the fact.
 Also included in this loan agreement are slides from Green-Wood’s presentation at the so-called “public” hearing.
 This was still not what we were seeking, and it is also curious why DCAS chose not to provide it in their original non-FOIL-compliant response.

 Russell Ann Nobles, DCAS’ General Counsel/Record Access Appeals Officer, rendered the final administrative determination of our FOIL request, stating that,